kamillamamatova/FocusUp/README.md

 | Goal | Number |
 | Met | Checkbox |

-FocusUp fills these in automatically — you never need to edit them by hand.
+FocusUp fills these in automatically, you never need to edit them by hand.

 ### Embedding in Notion

 1. Host the app at a public HTTPS URL (see the developer section below for options)
 2. In a Notion page, type `/embed` and press Enter
 3. Paste your hosted URL and click **Embed link**
-4. Resize the block — 600 px tall is a good starting point
+4. Resize the block, 600 px tall is a good starting point

 > **Note:** Your timer data is stored in the browser the Notion app runs in, not in Notion itself.
 Each browser or device has its own independent data.